-- A.36.1 The Applicant shall provide documentation for the installation, calibration, operation and maintenance of the type-approved OBM System. - A.36.2 The documentation for the installation, calibration, operation and maintenance of the OBM System shall be such that it meets the requirements of this Specification. - A.36.3 An OBM System shall have procedures for the installation, calibration, operation and maintenance such that neither the OBM System nor the supporting documentation interfere with the normal, safe operation of the vehicle.
-The documentation may include a requirement for consultation with the vehicle's manufacturer before activity associated with the installation, calibration, operation and maintenance of the type-approved OBM System and its connection to a telematics in-vehicle unit. - A.36.4 The Applicant shall provide documentation pertaining to the installation, calibration, operation and maintenance of the type-approved OBM System for use by the Authorised Person. - A.36.5 Installation, calibration and maintenance functions shall include access controls and shall only be available to an Authorised Person. - A.36.6 Operation functions may include access controls set by an Authorised Person.
+- A.36.1 The applicant shall provide documentation for the installation, calibration, operation and maintenance of the type-approved OBM system. - A.36.2 The documentation for the installation, calibration, operation and maintenance of the OBM system shall be such that it meets the requirements of this specification. - A.36.3 An OBM system shall have procedures for the installation, calibration, operation and maintenance such that neither the OBM system nor the supporting documentation interfere with the normal, safe operation of the vehicle.
+The documentation may include a requirement for consultation with the vehicle's manufacturer before activity associated with the installation, calibration, operation and maintenance of the type-approved OBM system and its connection to a telematics device. - A.36.4 The applicant shall provide documentation pertaining to the installation, calibration, operation and maintenance of the type-approved OBM system for use by the authorised person. - A.36.5 Installation, calibration and maintenance functions shall include access controls and shall only be available to an authorised person. - A.36.6 Operation functions may include access controls set by an authorised person.